 Listing Tag: moms

-Monthly moms' meet up for book study.
-Typically 2nd Wednesday at 7pm.
-Panera in Concord NH.
-Working through the 20 Principles and eventually CM's volumes.
-Bi-weekly Nature Study and Shakespeare Reader's Theater are forming out of this group also.
+Monthly moms' meet up for book study and "mother culture."
+Typically 2nd and 4th Wednesday around 7pm.
+Meets in homes in greater Concord NH.
+Working through CM's volumes.
+Bi-weekly, seasonally dependent Nature Study / Handicrafts / Shakespeare Reader's Theater / Writing Club have formed out of this group also.

 Our Book Discussion group meets on a Saturday morning, once a month, at a local coffee shop.
-We humbly come together to discuss an assigned portion of our book, which currently is CM’s volume 4, Ourselves.
+We humbly come together to discuss an assigned portion of our book.
+We are about to begin CM’s Formation of Character.
 We have, over many years, read through other titles such as For the Children’s Sake, A Charlotte Mason Companion, CM’s first volume, Home Education, etc. All are welcome!
-There is no cost for the group, but we do ask that you purchase a coffee and/or breakfast from the shop where we meet, as they are kind and gracious hosts and a running a small business.
+There is no cost for the group, but we do ask that you purchase a coffee and/or breakfast from the shop where we meet, as they are kind and gracious hosts and running a small business.
 The relationships grown from this group are priceless and we are always excited to add another kindred friend!

 Study group that meets on a monthly basis to study and share ideas for practical application of Charlotte Mason's philosophy of education within a home environment.
 We also gather together for nature study, hikes, children’s handcraft fairs, and other inspirational activities throughout the year with our children.